mbleron/ExcelGen/README.md

 ---
 ### addSheetFromQuery procedure and function
-Adds a new sheet based on a SQL query string, with optional pagination.
+Adds a new sheet based on a SQL query string (VARCHAR2 or CLOB), with optional pagination.
 Available both as a procedure and a function.
 The function returns a sheetHandle value to be used with related subprograms.